Spanish (SPAN)

 MESA (Typically Offered: Periodically)

 SPAN 4315 Advanced Oral Legal Spanish.
 (Formerly 315) Continued emphasis on developing oral proficiency and on improving oral syntax and grammar in Spanish.
 Students will work on their ability to respond to the communication challenges faced when using Spanish in authentic professional contexts, particularly those related to law and law-enforcement issues.
-Prerequisite: Span 2211 and 2212, or department consent.
-Typically taught concurrently with SPAN 4312, SPAN 4313, and /or SPAN 4314.
-3 semester credit hour/s.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215 3 semester credit hour/s.

 MESA (Typically Offered: Periodically)

 SPAN 4397 Advanced Internship.
-(Formerly 397) Advanced professional experience designed to enhance language proficiency and cultural understanding by working in a human service agency, an educational institution or a business agency in a country where Spanish is the primary language.
-Prerequisite: Approved application.
+Advanced professional experience designed to enhance language proficiency and cultural understanding by working in a human service agency, an educational institution or a business agency where Spanish is the primary language; and/or by performing duties requiring advanced proficiency in Spanish.
+Students interested in working as mental health interpreters/translators should register in SPAN 4398 instead.
+Approved application required.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215.
+Department Consent Required.
 1-6 semester credit hour/s.
-Department Consent Required.

 Designation: Engaged Learning